conradakunga/Blog/_posts/2025-04-27-designing-building-packaging-a-scalable-testable-net-open-source-component-part-11-sql-server-storage.md

 ![SqlServerStorageEngineTests](../images/2025/04/SqlServerStorageEngineTests.png)

 In a future post, we will look at how to **configure the database for initial use**, and possibly for **upgrades**.

+We will also take into consideration that we should test against **multiple versions of SQL Server**.

 In our next post we will implement the **PostgreSQL** storage engine.